 The CSR Self-Assessments are structured based on the CSR Guidelines, and we require that all new suppliers conduct the assessments before we start transactions with them.
 We also require our existing suppliers to conduct them regularly.

-As of March 31, 2024, we had collected the questionnaires from more than 12,300 suppliers (95%).
-After identifying issues, particularly those identified as priority management items in the CSR Self-Assessments, such as labor conditions for migrant workers, we will visit suppliers, check on-site conditions, hold interviews, and investigate issues if necessary and work to correct them.
+We conduct CSR Self-Assessments using a web-based questionnaire, which reduces the burden on suppliers and the Group, and improves collection efficiency and response accuracy.
+As of March 31, 2025, we have collected responses from more than 12,300 suppliers, representing 98% of the intended respondents.
+After identifying issues, particularly those identified as priority management items in the CSR Self-Assessments, such as labor conditions for migrant workers, we will visit suppliers, check on-site conditions, hold interviews, and investigate issues and work to correct them.
 We will continue to collect these assessments from our suppliers on a regular basis.

 Since April 2022, the Group has begun work on initiatives to build a structure for human rights due diligence.
 While incorporating guidance from outside experts, the Group has compiled a table to assess human rights risks at our suppliers by using risk indicators and indices provided by international organizations in order to identify suppliers for which action should be taken on a priority basis.